arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-tcp-plc-ide/content.md

 ![Modbus TCP Example PLC IDE Project Result](assets/pmc_plcide_example_result.gif)

-In the clip, the left window represents the Modbus TCP Client Portenta Machine Control.
-In contrast, the right window shows the Modbus TCP Server Portenta Machine Control.
+In the clip, the left window shows the Modbus TCP Client Portenta Machine Control while the right window displays the Modbus TCP Server Portenta Machine Control.

-The server Portenta Machine Control is tasked to:
+The server Portenta Machine Control is responsible for:

-- Run a binary counter using digital outputs as visual cues, all encapsulated within an 8-bit range.
+- Running a binary counter using digital outputs as visual indicators within an 8-bit range.
-- Increase the shared Modbus counter variable whenever the 8-bit binary counter finishes a cycle.
+- Incrementing the shared Modbus counter variable each time the 8-bit binary counter completes a cycle.
-- Tune the binary counter's pace by altering buffer variables to match preferred timing factors.
+- Adjusting the counter's speed by modifying buffer variables to match the desired timing.

-On the other hand, the client Portenta Machine Control will:
+Meanwhile, the client Portenta Machine Control will:

-- Retrieve server-side counter data using the Modbus protocol.
+- Retrieve the counter data from the server using the Modbus protocol.
-- Decode and trigger the appropriate programmable digital I/Os.
+- Decode the data and trigger the appropriate programmable digital I/Os.
-- Harness the complete cycle of the programmable digital I/Os to denote the cumulative operation cycles, displayed through digital outputs in binary counter format.
+- Use the entire cycle of programmable digital I/Os to represent the total operation cycles displayed as a binary counter through the digital outputs.

 ## Conclusion

-In this tutorial, you have learned how to configure the workspace environment for Modbus TCP using the Arduino PLC IDE and Portenta Machine Control.
+In this tutorial, you have learned how to configure the workspace environment for Modbus TCP using the Arduino PLC IDE and the Portenta Machine Control.

-Furthermore, through a practical example, you have learned how to ensure that the Portenta Machine Control is correctly configured and that the Modbus TCP communication functions appropriately.
-This example highlighted how to utilize the onboard features of the Portenta Machine Control device, like programmable digital I/Os, using a custom demonstration.
+Additionally, through a practical example, you have ensured the proper configuration of the Portenta Machine Control and verified that Modbus TCP communication works correctly.
+The example demonstrated using features like programmable digital I/Os in the Portenta Machine Control device.

 ### Next Steps

-Now that you have learned to implement the Modbus TCP between Portenta Machine Control devices using Arduino PLC IDE, try expanding the setup by integrating additional Modbus TCP-compatible devices into the communication network.
-You can enhance this setup further with Opta™.
-Learn more about it by watching this [video](https://youtu.be/reBrbCq86uQ).
+Now that you have implemented Modbus TCP between Portenta Machine Control devices using the Arduino PLC IDE, try expanding the setup by adding more Modbus TCP-compatible devices.
+You can also enhance this setup with Opta™ devices.
+Watch this [video](https://youtu.be/reBrbCq86uQ) to learn more.

-Additionally, you can explore the possibilities by leveraging the onboard features of the Portenta Machine Control device combined with the Modbus TCP communication network.
-This combination offers a robust enhancement solution for industrial management systems.
+Explore further possibilities by leveraging the onboard features of the Portenta Machine Control, combined with Modbus TCP, to create robust solutions for industrial management systems.

-For more information regarding the Modbus RTU protocol implementation on a Portenta Machine Control, it may interest you to check out ["Getting Started with Modbus RTU on Portenta Machine Control"](https://docs.arduino.cc/tutorials/opta/getting-started-with-modbus-rtu) tutorial.
+For more information on implementing the Modbus RTU protocol on a Portenta Machine Control, check out the [**Getting Started with Modbus RTU on Portenta Machine Control**](https://docs.arduino.cc/tutorials/opta/getting-started-with-modbus-rtu) tutorial.